 - North Carolina State University and NC Cooperative Extension: Food Safety for School and Community Gardens

 - Tennessee Department of Education: Food Safety Checklist for School Gardens or Greenhouses

-The Tennessee Department of Education School Nutrition Program is hosting the third annual Junior Chef Competition.
+Each year, the Tennessee Department of Education School Nutrition Program hosts the annual Junior Chef Competition.
 Teams will compete to develop a nutritious, student-friendly recipe that includes local foods and is easily incorporated into the school nutrition program.
 This culinary competition is designed to encourage students to engage with school nutrition and learn about school nutrition programs and Farm to School.
-Due to the coronavirus pandemic, this year’s competition consists of a recipe contest and does not include a cooking competition portion.
+This year’s competition consists of a recipe contest and an in-person cooking competition portion.
 First, second and third place winning teams will receive scholarships to Sullivan University.
 The first place winning team will have the opportunity to compete regionally in the Southeast Regional Junior Chef Competition.
-For more information about Junior Chef, contact Rachel at Rachel.E.Draper@tn.gov.
+For more information about Junior Chef, contact Lynsey at Lynsey.Paul@tn.gov.

 Summer is an excellent time to integrate local products into meals served through the Seamless Summer Option and the Summer Food Service Program since produce availability is at its peak and prices are at their lowest.
 But farm to summer is more than just serving local foods, and can involve engaging kids with summer’s bounty by supporting feeding sites at farmers markets; coordinating garden or farm-themed summer camps; and taking student groups on field trips to pick-your-own farms or farmers markets.
 Read this USDA Farm to Summer Fact Sheet and visit USDA’s Farm to Summer webpage for more information.